|15 Steps to how you can become a volunteer according to Wikihow

 You may be under the impression that you don't have time to volunteer, but that's not true.
 Even if you have a job and a family and an army of friends, there's still an hour or so a week that you can use to help others.
 There are a lot of volunteers out there with busy home lives who make the effort anyway because they know they are needed.
 So if you see a volunteer, the least you can do is take a second to thank them for all they do.

-And speaking of thanking volunteers, we would like to take this opportunity to thank one of our great volunteer organizations, Morcan Direct Mortgages, for their kind support of our efforts.
-Click here for more information on mortgage applications and renewals.
+And speaking of thanking volunteers, we would like to take this opportunity to thank one of our great volunteer organizations for their kind support of our efforts.
+Please visit housemaster.com for more information on their inspection services.